Who We Are

 What data do we collect?

 We process information that you provide to assess your eligibility to apply for a grant for your children/s tuition or boarding fees in a secondary school recognised by the SEC.
-We also means test your application using data you provide us with.
+In order to assess your level of necessity we complete a means test using the data and information you provide us with electronically.

 The categories of personal data provided by you and collected by SEC for the purpose of assessment are: